condur/layton/README.md

 ### Credentials

-It is required to register and get Transport for London credentials, then create in the root folder the .lein-env file, based on .lein-env.example, and fill the application id and key there.
+It is required to register and get Transport for London credentials, then create in the root folder the .boot-env file, based on .boot-env.example, and fill the application id and key there.

 ### Run the application